dannyob/secretaribot/README.md

 Creates the next meeting page from the template on the wiki.
-Calculates the next ordinal number for the meeting ie (the 31811th Meeting etc)
+Calculates the next ordinal number for the meeting ie (the 31811th Meeting etc) Redirects 'Next meeting' and 'Last meeting' pages to point to correct minutes.

 ### pywikipediabot.py ###